salvatoredipietro/pika/README.md

 * snappy - a library for fast data compression
 * glog - google log library

-Upgrade your gcc to version at least 4.8 to get C++11 support.
+Upgrade your gcc to version at least 5.0 to get C++17 support.

 ### Supported platforms

 * linux - CentOS 6&7

-* linux - Ubuntu
+* linux - Ubuntu (20.04 and later)

 If it comes to some missing libs, install them according to the prompts and retry it.

 ### Compile

-Upgrade your gcc to version at least 4.8 to get C++11 support.
+Upgrade your gcc to version at least 5.0 to get C++17 support.

 Get the source code